 Ankle fractures: Ankle arthroscopy may be used along with open techniques of fracture repair.
 This can help to ensure normal alignment of bone and cartilage.
 It may also be used during ankle fracture repair to look for cartilage injuries inside the ankle.

 Ankle instability: Ligaments of the ankle can become stretched out, which can lead to a feeling that the ankle gives way.
 These ligaments can be tightened with surgery.
 Arthroscopic techniques may be an option for this problem.

 Anterior ankle impingement (also referred to as athlete’s ankle or footballer’s ankle): Ankle impingement occurs when bone or soft tissue at the front of the ankle joint becomes inflamed.
 Symptoms include ankle pain and swelling.
 This can limit the ability to bend the ankle up.
 Walking uphill is often painful.
 Osteophytes (bone spurs) can be seen on X-ray.
 Arthroscopy can be used to shave away inflamed tissues and bone spurs.

 Arthrofibrosis: Scar tissue can form within the ankle.
 This can lead to a painful and stiff joint.
 This is known as arthrofibrosis.
 Ankle arthroscopy can be used to identify the scar tissue and remove it.

-Infection: Infection the joint space cannot be treated with antibiotics alone.
-It often requires an urgent surgery to wash out the joint.
+Infection: Infection of the joint space cannot be treated with antibiotics alone.
+It often requires urgent surgery to wash out the joint.
 This can be done with arthroscopy.